brando90/brandomiranda/prospective_mentee.md

 If you have your own or an adaptation of my that aligns with my interests, I'm happy to discuss it with you -- but will expect that you have scoped it in a persuasive matter, thought about the impact, and have a clear plan for how you will execute it.

-## Postdocs, Junior Graduates students, and the rest
+## Postdocs, Junior student, fewllow Graduates students, and the rest

 Shoot me an e-mail (brando AT stanford DOt edu) and we can discuss potential collaborations.